loicguichaoua/loicguichaoua.github.io/_posts/2019-04-11-how-to-get-a-simple-blog-up-and-running.md

 In my case it is a great way to motivate myself to finish my side-projects by "officially" bringing them to a close with a dedicated blog post.

-Think of it as the launching ceremony of a ship: you've worked hard to build something cool and want to let your audience know about it.
+Think of each new blog post as the launching ceremony of a ship: you've worked hard to build something cool and want to let your audience know about it.

+People attending the ceremony might learn a few things and walk away inspired.
+Some might even decide to build their own aircraft carrier.
+Others, fond of Electro, might just think of trying to convince the owners of the USS Intrepid to [throw an Electro music party on its deck](https://www.facebook.com/events/2216781245302819/).
+No one can tell for sure.

 <br>
 <center>